College football Week 3 picks against the spread for every top-25 matchup - Up News Info

 Week 3 of the college football season features the first matchup between ranked teams.

 No. 17 Miami and No. 18 Louisville meet in the ABC prime-time game of the week in a showdown between two teams trying to move up the ladder in the ACC.
-There are 10 games involving teams ranked in the AP Top 25.
+There are games involving teams ranked in the AP Top 25 after No. 12 North Carolina and Charlotte canceled their matchup.

 MORE: College football updated polls after Week 2